testissimo/testissimo.github.io/documentation/selectors.md

 </table>

-Positional selectors with argument value, for scaffolding reason, if value is empty, it is allways true, e.g. index() or :index will match every element
+Positional selectors with argument value, for scaffolding reason, if value is empty, it is always true, e.g. index() or :index will match every element

 <table>
   <thead>